bithitio/bithit/whitepaper.md

 Token holders use BITHIT as a utility token to participate in the platform such as auctions and prize contract that offer as an income strategy.

-BITHIT tools include:
-BITHIT Service: Decentralized service for C2C, B2C, and B2B.
-And a smart payment process management service that function as a part of BITHIT’s contract service.

 ### Vision